 Here, $\bm{E}_\perp (\bm{q})$ and $\bm{E}_\parallel (\bm{q})$ represent longitudinal and transverse components of $\bm{E}(\bm{q})$ with respect to $\bm{q}$, respectively, which are defined as

 We note that the spin current of Eq.~\eqref{eq:spin_current_2} will be non-uniform in general, {\it e.g.} when $\kappa_0/\chi_0$ can be ignored, it can be written in the real space approximately as

 Eq.~\eqref{eq:spin_current_2} tells us that $\bm{E}_\parallel$ generates the spin Hall current perpendicular to the spin polarization direction $\hat{\bm{e}}_\alpha$ whereas $\bm{E}_\perp$ generates the $\bm{q}$-parallel spin Hall current whose magnitude is maximized for $\hat{\bm{e}}_\alpha \perp \bm{q}$.
-For an example of response when $\bm{E} = \bm{E}_\parallel$, we can consider $\bm{q}=q\hat{\bm{x}}$, $\bm{E}(\bm{q})=E_0\hat{\bm{x}}$, and $\hat{\bm{e}}_\alpha=\hat{\bm{z}}$, for which the resulting spin Hall current flows in the $y$ direction (Fig.~\ref{fig5}(a)):
+For an example of response when $\bm{E} = \bm{E}_\parallel$, we can consider $\bm{q}=q\hat{\bm{x}}$, $\bm{E}(\bm{q})=E_0\hat{\bm{x}}$, and $\hat{\bm{e}}_\alpha=\hat{\bm{z}}$, for which the resulting spin Hall current flows in the $y$ direction (Fig.~\ref{fig5}a):

-In fact, this spin current is of the form analogous to the charge current in quantum Hall states induced by inhomogeneous electric field \cite{haldane2009hall, PhysRevLett.108.066805} due to the Hall viscosity \cite{Avron1995, Read2009}; the spin analogue in the quantum spin Hall state \cite{Kimura2021} and the Rashba metal \cite{Zhang2022} has also been discussed.
-For an example of response when $\bm{E}=\bm{E}_\perp$, we can consider $\bm{q}=q\hat{\bm{x}}$, $\bm{E}(\bm{q})=E_0\hat{\bm{z}}$, and $\hat{\bm{e}}_\alpha=\hat{\bm{y}}$, for which the resulting spin current flows in the $x$ direction (Fig.~\ref{fig5}(b)):
+In fact, this spin current is of the form analogous to the charge current in quantum Hall states induced by inhomogeneous electric field \cite{haldane2009hall, PhysRevLett.108.066805, Avron1995, Read2009}; the spin analogue in the quantum spin Hall state \cite{Kimura2021} and the Rashba metal \cite{Zhang2022} has also been discussed.
+For an example of response when $\bm{E}=\bm{E}_\perp$, we can consider $\bm{q}=q\hat{\bm{x}}$, $\bm{E}(\bm{q})=E_0\hat{\bm{z}}$, and $\hat{\bm{e}}_\alpha=\hat{\bm{y}}$, for which the resulting spin current flows in the $x$ direction (Fig.~\ref{fig5}b):

 This $\bm{q}$-parallel Hall spin current induced by $\bm{E}_\perp$ has, to the best of our knowledge, no analogue reported in the transport of either the Rashba metal or the quantum Hall state and can be considered as the most distinct feature of the phonon-mediated spin conductivity.